Pakistan not to ink FTA with Iran: Razak

 He said Prime Minister Imran Khan was paying an official visit to Iran on April 21 where leadership of both the countries would sit together to explore ways to do more trade under the PTA in the presence of US sanctions.

+So both the countries’ legal teams are presently engaged if the US sanctions affect the IP gas pipeline project or not.

-Pakistan and Iran signed GSPA (gas sales purchase agreement) in 2009 under the IP gas pipeline project during the rule of Pakistan People’s Party.
-Since then, the project could not shape up, rather this mega project witnessed many upheavals in shape of US sanctions first by the Obama administration, and then more harsh curbs by the Trump administration.
+Pakistan and Iran signed GSPA (gas sales purchase agreement) in 2009 under the IP gas pipeline project during the rule of Pakistan Peoples’ Party.
+Since then the project could not shape up, rather this mega project witnessed many upheavals in shape of US sanctions first by Obama administration, and then more harsh curbs by the Trump administration.

 As far as the volume of bilateral trade between Pakistan and Iran is concerned, Tehran has flouted the PTA by increasing unilateral tariffs on Pakistani products owing to which Pakistan’s exports tumbled to the lowest ever ebb of $318 million in 2015-16 from $1.32 billion in 2008-09.